David Farragut was one of the most well-known Naval Commanders of the Civil War, but his notoriety emerged at a surprisingly early age.

-David Farragut then moved with his new father to Washington, D.C.
+David Farragut then moved with his new caretaker to Washington, D.C.
 On December 17, 1810, at nine years and five months old, Farragut was appointed as a midshipman in the U.S. Navy.
 After sailing on the USS Essex with his father for almost a year and protecting American commerce near the Atlantic northeast, Farragut found himself in the midst of war.
 On June 18, 1812, the United States Congress declared war against Great Britain.
-By the end of the year, the Essex had patrolled much of the east coast, and was then ordered to join a squadron which travelled to the Brazilian coast.
+By the end of the year, the Essex had patrolled much of the east coast and was then ordered to join a squadron to the Brazilian coast.
 In January 1813, the Essex was ordered to patrol the Pacific coast to protect American whalers.
 After travelling around Cape Horn, the Essex captured multiple Peruvian and British ships.

 “From that moment I became master of the vessel, and immediately gave all necessary orders for making sail, notifying the Captain not to come on deck with his pistols unless he wished to go overboard; for I would really have had very little trouble in having such an order obeyed.”

 On October 23, the Essex arrived at Nuku Hiva, an island in the Marquesas group in the Pacific Ocean.
 During their stay, the men refitted the vessel with supplies, made repairs, and established America’s first Pacific naval base named Fort Madison; in honor of President James Madison.
 According to Captain Porter’s journal, a conflict arose between the Americans and certain native tribes.
 He wrote: “from efforts to protect our friends from the aggressions of neighboring tribes, who would have destroyed all the bread-fruit and other provisions upon which we relied so materially.”